International per diem rates 2026: A complete guide

 - Official government spreadsheets

-- Travel expense tools that automate rate application and currency tracking
+- Travel expense management tools that automate rate application and currency tracking

-Government databases provide authoritative rate data, while modern expense tools automate calculations and flag exceptions based on dates and locations.
+Government databases provide authoritative rate data, while modern expense software automates calculations and flags exceptions based on dates and locations.

 Special circumstances and adjustments